-One year on: How has GDPR changed the customer data landscape?
+One year on: How has GDPR changed the customer data landscape?by

 It's a year since the EU's General Data Protection Regulation (GDPR) came into force.
 How has the legislation changed businesses and their customers' approach to data?